sugarlabs/GSoC/2019/work-product/port-to-python-3/README.md

 Worked on the pull request opened in GSoC'18, initially it had a lot of issues like Journal was not working, Neighbourhood and
 Group views were not accessible.
 Solved these issues with simple work around and some fixes in the toolkit.
 Though there still remains some issues in Sugar that are needed to be fixed.
+Testing of Sugar required ported versions of sugar-toolkit-gtk3, sugar-datastore, sugar-artwork, gwebsockets and other internal dependencies.

 Link to commit:<br>
  - https://github.com/sugarlabs/sugar/commit/aa18879e9717dfe2d30f249549e9a43d6dd6da4f<br>